cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 For this reason, they have provided a brief stating what they would like to see on the site with features that they would wish on it.

-* Firtsly the site would be light in appearance and corporate like ( flash etc).
+* The site will be of a light colourscheme be and corporate like ( flash etc).

 * The Front page should have a search facility allowing users to search for products